abdullah-a8/SocketGrayscaleBucketing/README.md

 4. **Future Scalability:**
    Once I have mastered the basics, I plan to explore more robust image processing solutions.
 In a future, more complex project, I’d definitely consider using OpenCV to leverage its built-in functionalities.
 For now, sticking with the current approach keeps the project focused and the setup straightforward.

-Below is an updated "Future Enhancements" section that incorporates plans for integrating OpenCV as well as extending the project to support multiple Android devices for distributed image processing:

 ## Future Enhancements